WLTP Explained

 WLTP-rated consumption includes charging loss

-• WLTP efficiency allows consumers to compare energy costs (just like litres per 100 km in a petrol car).
+WLTP consumption allows drivers to compare energy costs (like litres per 100 km in a petrol car).

 Dashboard efficiency does not include charging loss